- Search The Registry

 James Augustine Healy was from a plantation near Macon in Jones County, Georgia.
 He was the oldest of ten children of Michael Morris Healy and Mary Eliza Smith, a Mulatto slave.
 Healy's white father emigrated from Ireland in 1818.
 He won a lottery drawing for 1300 acres of land five years later.
-In 1829 Healy’s father began a common-law marriage with Eliza who was 16 years old at the time.
+In 1829 Healy’s father began a common-law marriage with Eliza, who was 16 years old.
 Because James and his brothers and sisters were considered slaves under Georgia law, his father was forced to enroll them in Northern schools.

 James and his oldest brother began at a Quaker school on Long Island.
-Racism from local residents caused their move to grammar, secondary and collegiate schools at the new Holy Cross College in Worcester, Massachusetts.
-Healy finished at the top of the first graduating class in 1849 and earned a masters degree two years later.
+Racism from residents caused their move to grammar, secondary and collegiate schools at the new Holy Cross College in Worcester, Massachusetts.
+Healy finished at the top of the first graduating class in 1849 and earned a master's degree two years later.
 He spent a brief period in a seminary in Montreal, Canada, but his parents' deaths in 1850 forced him to return to Holy Cross.
-After the estate was settled, he enrolled in the Sulpician Seminary in Paris, France.
+After settling the estate, he enrolled in the Sulpician Seminary in Paris, France.
 He was ordained a priest there in 1854.
 He began his ministry with the diocese of Boston, his home for the next 21 years.

-He overcame any resistance with his dedicated service through outbreaks of cholera, typhoid and tuberculosis.
+He overcame any resistance with his dedicated service through cholera, typhoid, and tuberculosis outbreaks.
 Healy moved his three youngest siblings to a home in West Newton.
 He worked as Bishop John Fitzpatrick's secretary and chancellor and then as Rector of the Cathedral of the Holy Cross during the American Civil War.
 From 1866 to 1875, he was pastor of Boston's largest parish, St. James.
 During his tenure, he oversaw the construction of the large basilica-type church, which is still standing, and served as the Bishop's "point man" for social action.
-His efforts led to the establishment of the Home for Destitute Catholic Children, the House of the Good Shepard and St. Ann's Foundling Home.
+His efforts led to the establishment of the Home for Destitute Catholic Children, the House of the Good Shepard, and St. Ann's Foundling Home.

 It was his custom to let children hitch their sleds to his sleigh so he could give them rides in the winter.
 Those without sleds rode with him.
 His pockets always seemed to contain candy or cookies.
-He bought one-half of an island near Portland, Maine as a summer vacation spot for orphans, for whom he had a special affection.
-He was known to visit them often and loved to hold the very smallest ones.
+He bought one-half of an island near Portland, Maine, as a summer vacation spot for orphans, for whom he had a special affection.
+He visited them often and loved to hold the very smallest ones.
 Bishop Healy took a leadership role in the American Catholic hierarchy.
-He proposed three major pieces of church legislation that passed the Third Council of Baltimore.
-He was on the commission that established the Catholic University of America in Washington D.C.
+He proposed three major church legislation that passed the Third Council of Baltimore.
+He was on the committee that established the Catholic University of America in Washington, D.C.